zachvance/zachvance/README.md

 ## Let's make the world better!

 Hi!
-I'm an analyst-turned-dev who wants to work towards building a better future through data, maps, code, and design.
+I'm a multidiciplinary analyst-turned-dev who wants to work towards building a better future through code, maps, data, and design.

 - I'm currently learning about maze-generation and path-finding algorithms.
 - I’m currently learning Javascript to level up my web-dev and looking to explore other languages to broaden my language familiarity.